Glossary

 Categories: General, Glossary

-Perceived Effort (also known as subjective effort) is a 0 to 10 based scoring system that reflects your own personal view on the level of exertion required to perform an activity / workout.
-Below is a guide.
+Perceived effort (also known as subjective effort) refers to your own personal view on the level of exertion required to perform an activity / workout.
+The crucial point is that it is an individual’s perception of the exertion or strain they are experiencing during the activity.
+Perceived effort is influenced by a variety of factors, including physiological, psychological, and environmental factors.

 ScoreLabelGuide